SudoSharma/sentence_similarity_app/README.md

 # BiMPM Application
 This repository hosts an application built using a very minimal version of the [full BiMPM implementation](https://github.com/SudoSharma/bimpm_implementation).
 It is very useful for testing pairs of queries.
-I've cleaned away all the extraneous code that was initially important for training the model in the `model/utils.py` and `evaluate.py` scripts, and going forward, will only update the `model/layers.py` script or the `data/args.pkl` file with the results of my experiments in the other repository.
+I've cleaned away all the extraneous code that was initially important for training the model in the `model/utils.py` and `evaluate.py` scripts, and going forward, will only update the `model/layers.py` script or the `data/args.pkl` file with the results of my experiments on the original implementation.

 # Requirements
 ## Environment
 The `setup.sh` script will create an `bimpm_app` conda environment for the CPU.
-It requires you to specify the specific distribution of Anaconda you have on your computer or VM, so please be sure to edit this in the script.
+It requires you to specify the distribution of Anaconda you have on your computer or VM, so please be sure to edit this in the script.
 Run the script with the following command:

     ./setup.sh